-Note: To load Performance settings may make your system become unstable or unbootable.
-When loading the Performance Defaults fails, users can choose "either" step to return the motherboard to its defaults BIOS:
+Note: Loading Performance settings may cause your system to become unstable or unbootable.
+When loading the Performance Defaults fails, users can use either method below to return the motherboard to its defaults BIOS:

-- Power on the system and press "Insert" key.
+1. Power on the system and press "Insert" key.
 The system will bypass the previous BIOS setting and automatically reload the default BIOS.

-(This procedure is BIOS setup only!) - Apply to the jumper setting reference onboard and proceed with the "Clear CMOS" to recover the default BIOS setting.
+2. Locate the Clear CMOS jumper on the motherboard and proceed with the "Clear CMOS" to recover the default BIOS setting.
 Please refer to Chapter 2, page 18, to complete the clear CMOS action.
 (This procedure requires opening the chassis!)